 - Not letting it rest

 Skipping the rinse step in the process of cooking can cause the seeds to taste bitter which is unappetizing for a lot of people.
-If the person eating seeds of goosefoot is expecting something akin to rice and gets a mouthful of bitterness, it ends the journey with pa products!
+If the person eating seeds of goosefoot is expecting something akin to rice and gets a mouthful of bitterness, it ends the journey with the product!
 If it is not cooked long enough it has a crunch to it and not a crunch that people enjoy.
 It should have a texture and a bite to it, but not so crunchy it sounds like a peanut.
 At the same time, cooking quinoa too much makes it mushy like porridge.
 There is a perfect time frame for quinoa so it has the right texture to it.
 Usually, that is around 15-20 minutes.
 Any more or less may ruin the make-up of the seeds.
 The last mistake people frequently make is eating directly after it finishes cooking.
 Sometimes you may need to drain out extra liquid.
 If the seeds are fluffed up and not too crunchy, but still has liquid it is important to drain it and then return it to the pot to rest.
-If you allow the seeds to rest it ensures the seeds do not get mushy or clumpy.
+Allow the seeds to rest it ensures the seeds do not get mushy.

 How healthy is quinoa?

-Besides kale, seeds are probably the most health packed food you can consume.
+Besides kale, seeds are probably the most healthy packed food you can consume.
 It contains so many minerals that people do not naturally eat on a daily basis.
 It can benefit your body in ways that most foods are unable to offer.

 Health benefits of consuming quinoa